-The purpose of this Code of Conduct is to assist you, as a Councillor, in modelling the behaviour that is expected of you, to provide a personal check and balance, and to set out the type of conduct that could lead to action being taken against you.
-It is also to protect you, the public, fellow Councillors, local authority officers and the reputation of local government.
-It sets out general principles of conduct expected of all Councillors and your specific obligations in relation to standards of conduct.
+The purpose of this Code of Conduct is to assist you, as a councillor, in modelling the behaviour that is expected of you, to provide a personal check and balance, and to set out the type of conduct that could lead to action being taken against you.
+It is also to protect you, the public, fellow councillors, local authority officers and the reputation of local government.
+It sets out general principles of conduct.
 The LGA encourages the use of support, training and mediation prior to action being taken using the Code.
-The fundamental aim of the Code is to create and maintain public confidence in the role of Councillor and local government.
+The fundamental aim of the Code is to create and maintain public confidence in the role of councillor and local government.

-General principles of Councillor conduct
+General principles of councillor conduct

-Everyone in public office at all levels; all who serve the public or deliver public services, including ministers, civil servants, Councillors and local authority officers; should uphold the Seven Principles of Public Life, also known as the Nolan Principles.
+Everyone in public office at all levels; all who serve the public or deliver public services, including ministers, civil servants, councillors and local authority officers; should uphold the Seven Principles of Public Life, also known as the Nolan Principles.
 As a Councillor, you are required to uphold and comply with the Nolan Principles, which are set out in full at Appendix A. Failure to do so may be treated as a breach of this Code of Conduct.

-Building on these principles, the following general principles have been developed specifically for the role of Councillor.
+Building on these principles, the following general principles have been developed specifically for the role of councillor.